 - Browse our Orange County Tummy Tuck before and after pictures

-I refer to this procedure as one of those "wow" procedures in plastic surgery, because after we take their initial post-operative bandages off, the patients invariably say "wow, what an incredible difference!"
-It is truly gratifying to see women feel as though I have brought their abdomen back to where it was before they had any children.
-Again, patients are always concerned about the scars involved with this procedure, but if there is appropriate attention to detail placed towards camouflaging it within the bikini line (as well as a specific post-operative scar minimizing protocol), the scar fades beautifully.
+I refer to this procedure as one of those "wow" procedures in plastic surgery, because after we take their initial postoperative bandages off, the patients invariably say "wow, what an incredible difference!"
+It is truly gratifying to see a woman feel as though I have brought her abdomen back to where it was before she had any children.
+Again, patients are always concerned about the scars involved with this procedure, but if there is appropriate attention to detail placed towards camouflaging it within the bikini line (as well as a specific postoperative scar minimizing protocol), the scar fades beautifully.

 Abdominoplasty, known more commonly as a "tummy tuck," is a major surgical procedure to remove excess skin and fat from the middle and lower abdomen and to tighten the muscles of the abdominal wall.
 As I tell my patients in Orange County, tummy tuck surgery can dramatically reduce the appearance of a protruding abdomen.
-But bear in mind, it does produce a permanent scar, which, depending on the extent of the original problem and the surgery required to correct it, can extend from hip to hip.
+However, it does produce a scar and the extent of the scarring depends on the severity of the original problem and the surgery required to correct it.

 Because every procedure is unique with surgical plans that differ according to the extent of the work required, the abdominoplasty procedure can take somewhere between two and five hours.
 There are also partial abdominoplasty options available, which will take about half the time.

 The procedure generally begins with the surgeon cutting an incision that runs from either side of the hips.
 After that, there is another incision made so that the navel can be separated from the rest of the waist tissue.
 In the case of partial abdominoplasty, the navel might not have to be moved at all since a smaller incision is often sufficient.
 Even so, since the skin will be tightened and stitched, the navel could be pulled and moved into an abnormal shape.